 Psychology needs to be implemented into Homeopathy

-The experienced homeopath, who sees through this situation, will not be fooled by these stress symptoms but will prescribe those homeopathic remedies that can activate the self–responsibility of the patient so that she can then take care of herself and go her own way.
-That this can be a drawn-out process, possibly even a stony path, needs to be mentioned.
+The experienced homeopath, who sees through this situation, will not be fooled by these stress symptoms but will prescribe those homeopathic remedies that can activate the self–responsibility of the patient so that she can take care of herself and go her own way.
+That this can be a drawn-out process, possibly even a stony path, must be mentioned.

-From these considerations, it can be seen that a good homeopath must not only be adept at using the repertories but needs to be psychologically fit as well.
-A superficial treatment of the symptom may lead to a quick but also superficial healing.
+From these considerations, it can be seen that a good homeopath must not only be adept at using the repertories but also be psychologically fit.
+A superficial treatment of the symptom may lead to quick but also superficial healing.
 The message that the symptoms bring us, however, goes unheard.
-It lies in the responsibility of the goo homeopath to resist this temptation and also to accompany the patient from a psychological perspective.
+The good homeopath is responsible for resisting this temptation and accompanying the patient from a psychological perspective.
 Your gratification will be comprehensive and long-lasting healing!